Top

 Another frequent complaint is a system that refuses to start at all.
 The burners may not ignite because of gas supply issues, dirty components, venting restrictions, or a failed ignition system.
 In other cases, electrical or control board problems cause the unit to shut down or reset repeatedly.

 Many modern tankless heaters display error codes.
 These codes can point to blocked air intake, exhaust problems, low water pressure, or overheating concerns.
 If you see a recurring error, or your unit shuts itself off during normal use, it is a sign that professional diagnosis is needed.
-Our technicians are familiar with various tankless brands and can interpret those messages and trace them back to the actual cause.
+Our technicians work with various tankless brands and can interpret those messages and trace them back to the actual cause.

 Leaks, unusual noises, or visible corrosion around connections should also be taken seriously.
 A small drip can turn into damage to finishes and building materials if it goes untreated.
 Gas odors, backdrafting concerns, or scorch marks around venting require immediate attention from a licensed professional.